innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 published: false
 ---

 TL;DR: Computing F1 measure on NER task implies fixing illegal label transitions.
 There are many ad-hoc ways to do this "fixing".
 Result can vary widely.
+Do not do ad-hoc, and use Viterbi decoding for the best results.

 ## Entity encoding schemes